Take your rhythm playing to the next level and beyond!

 Yes!
 I Want To Take My Rhythm Playing Further!

-Dynamic Rhythm Guitar is available in three order options (all contain the same video material):
+Dynamic Rhythm Guitar is available in two order options (both contain the same video material):

 Either way, you’ll be able to download the lessons today and get started immediately, or watch them directly in your browser (this option works best for mobile devices).
 Please keep in mind that the download files are very large - around 24 GB in total - so if you have a slow internet connection your best option is one of the hard copy versions.
 You will also have lifetime access to the member's area where you can ask me your questions directly.

 Includes All Download Features

 * Shipping costs extra

 Let’s work together to take your guitar playing to levels that you never dreamed possible!